 How much does a mortgage broker cost?

 First things first, mortgage brokers get paid a commission by mortgage lenders.
 In other words, when you take out a mortgage via a broker, your lender will pay them a fee, straight from their own pocket.
 This is normally a percentage of the value of your mortgage (normally 0.35%).

 Don’t worry though, the lender doesn’t charge you more because of it, you still get the same (and sometimes better) rates using a broker than you would by getting a mortgage straight from the lender.
 A broker basically does all the work for the lender (and you!), so the lender is happy to pay them for doing so.

 Some mortgage brokers are happy to just take this commission as their payment, which means you get to use their services for free.
 Happy days!
 This is becoming more and more common as a lot of a mortgage broker’s work is made easy with technology now.
 Plus, there’s a growing number of free online mortgage brokers, which we’ll tell you more about below.

 However, other brokers are keen to get paid a bit more and will also charge you an upfront fee.
 This can be a percentage of the total mortgage you’re applying for (usually between 0.3% and 1%) or a fixed fee.
-The average is around £300.
+Our research found the average is around £300, but can range from £100 to £600.

 Which is better – a free broker or one you have to pay for?

 As long as you use a broker that can search every mortgage deal out there, the end result should be the same (in other words you should, fingers crossed, end up with the best deal out there).

 The only real thing that’s likely to change is the broker’s service – if you’re looking for fantastic customer service, you might choose to pay more for it.
 That said, don’t just assume that a more expensive broker is necessarily better.
 Lots of free ones have great service too.